fatmakahveci/argyle-task/README.md

 - [asyncio](https://docs.python.org/3/library/asyncio.html) is a library to write concurrent code using the async/await syntax.
 - [https://fatmakahveci.com/python-note/concurrency/](https://fatmakahveci.com/python-note/concurrency/)

+### celery

+- [celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) is a simple, flexible, and reliable distributed system to process vast amounts of messages, while providing operations with the tools required to maintain such a system.

 ### httpx

 - [httpx](https://www.python-httpx.org/) is a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.